mayasaffron/Kaur-Health/testing.md

     return context

 ```
-By adding products and services as empty arrays, i could append them to the bag_items, depending on their condition and iterrate through them in the template.
+By adding products and services as empty arrays, I could append them to the bag_items, depending on their condition and iterate through them in the template.

 - I changed the template logic to
 ```